MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 PS C:\> Install-ContainerImage -Name WindowsServerCore
 ```

-For more information on Container image management see [Windows Container Images](../management/manage_images.md).
+For more information on Container image management see [Windows container images](../management/manage_images.md).

 ### <a name=docker></a>Install Docker

-The Docker Engine is not shipped with Windows, and not installed with the Windows Container feature.
+The Docker Engine is not shipped with Windows, and not installed with the Windows container feature.
 To install Docker, follow the instructions in this article [Docker and Windows](./docker_windows.md).

 ## Hyper-V container host